Healthy Recipes Blog

 Recipe Tips

 2. At the very last step, after you add the eggs to poach in the tomato sauce, it's tempting to cover the skillet so that the egg whites can cook faster.
-However, this will cause a milky film to form on the egg yolks, as shown in the photo below.
-So it's best to patiently cook the eggs uncovered.
-If it seems like the tomato sauce is drying while the eggs cook, lower the heat to medium-low or even low.
-You can also drizzle a bit of water on the tomato sauce.
+You can do so briefly, but watch the shakshuka carefully - covering the skillet for too long will cause a milky film to form on the egg yolks, as shown in the photo below.
+It's best to patiently cook the eggs uncovered.

 Two sunny side up eggs with white film on their yolks.